Medical & Surgical Colleagues

 We cannot overstate how important the people we work with are to your care, the trusted colleagues who help us understand you, from the laboratory, imaging and other disciplines all contribute to your care and your safety.
 When you come to LondonSwissMedical you are coming to a team who understand and trust each other, and that trust is based on them knowing their fields and their limitations, knowing when to stop investigating as much as when to dig deeper, knowing that you are the focus of our care; Your Health is Our Concern.

-hepatobiliary surgery, Drs Ian Webb and Jonathan Byrne in general and interventional cardiology and on Harley Street Dr Rasha Al-Lamee; at King's and The Wellington Hospitals, Dr Geroge Amin-Youssef for heart failure and complex echocardiography; Drs Eli Silber, Tom Britton and Fiona Norwood in neurology.
+hepatobiliary surgery, Drs Ian Webb and Jonathan Byrne in general and interventional cardiology and on Harley Street Dr Rasha Al-Lamee; at King's and The Wellington Hospitals, Dr Geroge Amin-Youssef for heart failure and complex echocardiography; Drs Rob Weeks, Eli Silber, Tom Britton and Fiona Norwood in neurology.

-Sleep disorders, including obstructive sleep apnoea and obesity hypoventilation are very common, as are insomnia, nightmares, unrestful sleep and sleep walking; for my patients I recommend Dr Alanna Hare who also works at The Royal Brompton Hospital.
+These disorders are very common, as are insomnia, nightmares, unrestful sleep and sleep walking; for my patients I recommend Dr Alanna Hare who also works at The Royal Brompton Hospital.

 Ms Gabby Ramlan is an Advanced Diabetes Specialist Dietician at the North Middlesex Hospital, she and I have worked together helping patients for over 12 years now, and we continue to do so because I think she is the best at what she does for our patients.
 She will arrange consultations in London by arrangement.
 To contact her please ask a question via the website in the first instance.